 London Taxi Drivers and Boris Johnson are first to test drive all-new zero-emissions Metrocab

 • Leading London taxi associations evaluate and drive the new Metrocab for first time

 • London Mayor Boris Johnson dubs it “a masterpiece of British engineering”

-• Production versions to be trialled in London during summer 2014
+• Production versions to be trialled in London

 The new Metrocab is driven by two independent brushless electric motors.
 A small petrol engine, coupled with a generator - the ‘Range Extender’ - is used to recharge the battery pack or provide power directly to the motors.

 Plug-in charging is also achieved via any mains outlet when the taxi is off duty.

 Zero-emissions in electric mode and regenerative braking all ensure a low fuel consumption through the course of the working day.

 Achieving 99.4 mpg on the ECE101 Cycle, this technologically efficient taxi offers greater economic benefits for the driver and operator.